Stylish and sleek, Baby Driver is all about feeling good, sounding good, and encouraging you to feel great about the world.

 Baby Driver Synopsis

 Baby is a talented getaway driver forced into working for Doc, a heist mastermind.
-Inflicted with Tinnitus after an accident in his childhood, he has to continuously listen to music on his iPod to mask the ringing, a necessity which often unnerves Doc’s partners.
-After paying off his debts to Doc, Baby quits crime and works as a pizza deliveryman, and develops a romance with diner waitress Debora.
+Inflicted with Tinnitus after an accident in his childhood, he also has to continuously listen to music on his iPod to mask the ringing, a medical necessity that often unnerves Doc’s partners.
+After paying off his debts to Doc, Baby quits crime and works as a pizza deliveryman, and soon develops a romance with diner waitress Debora.
 Sadly, his talent is simply too valuable for Doc to lose.
 After Debora’s life is threatened, Baby agrees to participate in yet another heist.
 One that involves three borderline insane and murderous criminals.

 I’ve finally gotten down to watching this.
 What’s been hailed as one of the best movies of 2017.